Philippines: Top communist rebel commander killed | DW | 31.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-George "Ka Oris" Madlos, a top leader of the military wing of the country's rebel communist party was killed during a gun battle with the army in a mountainous area of Mindanao island.
+Jorge "Ka Oris" Madlos, a top leader of the military wing of the Philippines' rebel communist party, has been killed during a gun battle with the army in a mountainous area of the island of Mindanao.

 New People's Army (NPA) commander and spokesman Jorge Madlos, also known as Ka Oris, was killed a day earlier during fighting in Bukidnon province on Mindanao island.